Geofffff/OptimalExecution/README.md

 ### Paul Meeting 3
 - Evaluation (run for 100 steps, evaluate for 40)
 - Takes many episodes to converge (if ever) and limited data available
+- C51
+- QRDQN
+- Wandb and performance
+- Testing on data
+- Temporary impact